BlueGlassBlock/toucca/README.md

 Toucca used WebView2 to serve the content in `web` folder, so you can customize the overlay by editing the files there (most of the time you'll find `controller.js` useful).

+## Credits

+- Any2WACCAi by Raymonf
+- Any2WACCA_with_WACCAVCon by Mishe.W#7250
+- WACVR by xiaopeng12138
+- MaiTouchSensorEmulator by Leapward-Koex

 ## License

 [GPL 3.0 or later](LICENSE)